hpe-container-platform-community/kubedirector-lab/packer/README.md

 DEFAULT_VAGRANT_CLOUD_TOKEN="your.vagrant.cloud.token"
 ```

-2. The script will update box `mrvantage/centos7-minikube`.
+2. The script will update box `chris-snow/kubedirector-lab`.
 This name is hardcoded in the scripts.
 If you wish to create a box in your own account, change the following two environment variables in `build.sh`:

 ```
-export VAGRANT_CLOUD_BOX_USER="mrvantage"
+export VAGRANT_CLOUD_BOX_USER="chris-snow"
-export VAGRANT_CLOUD_BOX_NAME="centos7-minikube"
+export VAGRANT_CLOUD_BOX_NAME="kubedirector-lab"
 ```

 3. Make your changes, and commit them in your local git repository.